xen/xen.github.com/_posts/2013-06-20-using-flask-and-rauth-for-github-authentication.md

 `pip` install all dependencies, so you should have everything ready.

-Now you need to go to [*Applications* sections](https://github.com/settings/applications) in your Github settins area and setup new your own.
+Now you need to go to [*Applications* sections](https://github.com/settings/applications) in your Github settings area and setup new your own.
 This is example of what I have in my area:

 ![image](/assets/img/githubappsetup.png)